EC-SIM/OpenFoamZSWPemfcToolbox/README.md

 New implentation are:
 - more realistic membrane humidity: average of anode and cathode relative humidity
 - considering anode activation overpotential
 - simplified Butler-Vollmer equation for modelling of activation overpotential of anode and cathode
+- implementation of hydrogen crossover
+- implementation of "postProcessing" functunality of OpenFOAM
+- Implementation of "fvOption" functionality of OpenFOAM (e.g. fixed values can be defined)

 ## Getting started